spdk/spdk/doc/bdev.md

 This command will create NVMe bdev of NVMe-oF resource.

+To remove a block device representation of NVMe device use the delete_nvme_bdev command.

+`rpc.py delete_nvme_bdev Nvme0`

 # Null {#bdev_config_null}

 The SPDK null bdev driver is a dummy block I/O target that discards all writes and returns undefined